THE NEW YORK TIMES

 For over 200 years, the catacombs of the Basilica of St. Patrick’s Old Cathedral have served as the final resting place for the faithful departed.
 This historic place has witnessed the many struggles and accomplishments of prominent New York Catholics.

-Gain exclusive access to off-limits areas, including the two exterior walled cemeteries and narthex below the sanctuary.
+Gain access to off-limits areas, including the two walled cemeteries and narthex below the sanctuary.
 Experience the only active Catholic Catacombs in New York City.
 See where bishops rest alongside prominent New York Catholics, such as the Delmonico Family and the first resident Bishop of New York, Bishop John Connolly.
 This labyrinth of vaults belongs largely to bankers, lawyers, captains of industry, merchants, political candidates, and even to a Civil War-era general, Thomas Eckert.

 Photos by Gina & Paul Brake of Street Photography NYC